Nonlinear inverse problem by T-matrix completion. I. Theory: Discussion

 \section{Discussion}

-This paper contains a mathematical description of a novel method for solving nonlinear inverse scattering problems.
-The method is based on iterative completion of the unknown entries of the T-matrix and we refer to it as to the data-compatible T-matrix completion (DCTMC).
+This paper describes a novel method for solving nonlinear inverse scattering problems (ISPs).
+The method is based on iterative completion of the unknown entries of the T-matrix and we refer to it as to the data-compatible T-matrix completion (DCTMC) method.
 It should be emphasized that the constraint that we apply to the T-matrix (namely, that it corresponds to a nearly diagonal interaction matrix $V$) is not the same as in the conventional formulation of the matrix completion problem.
 The method developed in this paper is well suited for overdetermined ISPs in which the number of volume voxels is not too large (e.g., $\lesssim 10^4$) or the target is sparse.
 The size of the data set in not a limiting factor for this method, unlike in many traditional approaches to the same problem.

 In the case of ill-posed ISPs, regularization plays the key role.
 One should not expect to recover a reasonable image without some form of regularization.
-DCTMC allows for two types of regularization: (i) by imposing physical constraints and (ii) by regularizing the matrix $W_{ij} = (P_A P_A*)_{ij} (P_B P_B^*)_{ji}$.
-In the linear regime, the approach (ii) corresponds to Tikhonov regularization of the linearized equation ${\it \Theta}U K \vert \upsilon \rangle = {\it \Theta}U \vert \phi \rangle$, which is obtained from Eq.~\eqref{K_phi_lin} by multiplying the latter by ${\it \Theta}U$ from the left; the unitary matrix $U$ and the matrix of diagonal scaling ${\it \Theta}$ are defined in~\ref{app:M}.
+DCTMC allows for two types of regularization: (i) by imposing physical constraints and (ii) by regularizing the matrix $W_{ij} = (P_A P_A^*)_{ij} (P_B P_B^*)_{ji}$.
+In the linear regime, the approach (ii) corresponds to Tikhonov regularization of the linearized equation ${\it \Theta}U K \vert \upsilon \rangle = {\it \Theta}U \vert \phi \rangle$, which is obtained from Eq.~\eqref{K_phi_lin} by multiplying the latter by ${\it \Theta}U$ from the left; the unitary matrix $U$ and the matrix of diagonal scaling ${\it \Theta}$ are defined in Appendix~\ref{app:M}.
 In the nonlinear regime, the approach (ii) is somewhat {\em ad hoc} and its applicability requires additional research.